heroku/heroku-buildpack-go/README.md

 ## Testpack

-This buildpack also supports the testpack API.
+This buildpack supports the testpack API.

 ## Deploying

+[Make] & the [Heroku Toolbelt][toolbelt] are required to deploy.

 ```console
 make publish # && follow the prompts